tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 {{OBFUSCATION}}.

-The following example shows a record containing a DoH URI, as returned by a query for the HTTPSSVC record on "example.com".
+The following example shows a record containing a DoH URI, as returned by a query for the HTTPSSVC variant of SVCB record on "example.com".

 ~~~
    example.com.
 7200  IN HTTPSSVC 0 svc.example.net.